adon-cloudcannon/landing-page-test/src/collections/ssg-pages/gatsby.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Gatsby is a static site generator built with React, and using React/JSX for its templating and GraphQL for queries.
-If you’re familiar with React, JavaScript, and Graph QL, you’ll be more than ready to get started.
+                      Gatsby is a 'blazing fast' static site generator built with React, and using React/JSX for its templating and GraphQL for queries.
+If you’re familiar with React, JavaScript, and Graph QL, you’ll be more than ready to begin your Gatsby starter project.

-                      Gatsby is a developer-friendly SSG right out of the box, with inbuilt features like hot reloading, code splitting, prefetching, routing, and caching.
+                      Gatsby offers a top-notch development experience right out of the box.
+Gatsby enables developers to build with features like hot reloading, code splitting, prefetching, routing, caching, and more available through the Gatsby cloud.&nbsp;

-                      And because Gatsby is an established static site generator, you’ll always have a widespread community to assist with any questions, and an enormous ecosystem of tried and tested plugins.
+                      And because Gatsby is an established static site generator, you’ll always have a widespread community to assist with any questions, and an enormous ecosystem of tried and tested plugins for Gatsby integrations.
                   styles:
                     desktop:
                       text_alignment: